-I've heard people say things like you're eligible for X, Y, or Z, but your not entitled to it.
+I've heard people say things like you're eligible for X, Y, or Z, but you're not entitled to it.

-They confuse rights as eligibility, rather than entitlement.
+They confuse rights with eligibility, rather than entitlement.

 So some people water down our Bill of Rights that way--thinking, saying, and acting in way that you are eligible to do something, BUT only if you ask nicely or do it a certain way that the other person arbitrarily approves of, and not that you are entitled to it as a basic human right!

-Yes, of course we all need to behave responsibility and not yell fire in a crowded theater, but that doesn't mean that human rights are subject to the whim of people's mood's, tempers, personal views, and bullying behavior. ;-)
+Yes, of course, we all need to behave responsibly and not yell fire in a crowded theater, but that doesn't mean that human rights are subject to the whim of people's mood's, tempers, personal views, and bullying behavior. ;-)